 Pros and Cons of Mobile-Only Banks

-So, mobile banks are great and convenient, but to which extent exactly?
-What are advantages and disadvantages of using digital banks?
+So, mobile banks are great and convenient, but to what extent exactly?
+What are the advantages and disadvantages of using digital banks?

 Omitting the obvious benefits of convenience, 24/7 access, and minimization of bureaucracy, mobile-only banks have the following pros:

 It’s criminally easy to become a user of a digital bank and start indulging in its convenience in comparison to traditional banking.
-For example, with the majority of digital banks, it is as easy as downloading the app, registering, verifying your identity, connecting a money account, and starting using the app even before you’ve ordered a physical card.
-Ordering a physical card is also easy as one-two-three, after which, it will arrive to you as soon as possible.
+For example, with most digital banks, it is as easy as downloading the app, registering, verifying your identity, connecting a money account, and starting using the app even before you’ve ordered a physical card.
+Ordering a physical card is also easy as one-two-three, after which it will arrive to you as soon as possible.